 In addition to a standard force boundary condition a remote force boundary condition also allows to apply a moment to a face or an edge.

-When the deformation behavior is set to deformable, the application of the remote displacement boundary condition doesn’t add any stiffness to the associated entity, while with the selction undeformable the entity is sets to be rigid.
+When the deformation behavior is set to deformable, the application of the remote displacement boundary condition doesn’t add any stiffness to the associated entity, while with the selection undeformable the entity is sets to be rigid.

 There are also some limitations, mainly the fact that this is a linear boundary condition and valid only if small displacements and rotations occur in the area of the applied entity and the remote point itself.

 The user defines for each global coordinate directions the force that should be applied.
-Each value can either be defined by a scaler value, a function or a table.
+Each value can either be defined by a scalar value, a function or a table.
 For function or table data the value may depend on time (or frequency in case of a harmonic analysis) and the spatial coordinates.

 For each rotational direction the user can define a moment that is applied to the assigned entities.
 The input methods and possible dependencies are the same as for the forces.